 Should I use coconut oil?

-If you enjoy the taste of coconut oil, you can use it in moderation like other fats.
-However, there is not enough evidence to show that it has health benefits.
+If you enjoy the taste of coconut oil, use it in small amounts once in awhile, like for special occasions.
+There is not enough evidence to show that it has health benefits.
+Instead, choose mostly heart healthy oils like canola and olive oils.
 Remember, too much of any oil or fat can cause weight gain.

 You may also be interested in: